Rice football head coach Mike Bloomgren wrapped up his portion of Conference USA Media Days. Here are a few of his most notable comments and quotes.

 Bloomgren: “[Smith is going to use] a 3-4 base… You look around Conference USA and we’re going to be in the nickel-24, nickel-33 with a viper safety down more often than not.
 We’re going to stop the run – that’s where everything is going to start.
 He’s going to play a very physical style but we are going to get after the quarterback any time they want to throw.”

-The rest of coach Bloomgren’s session with the media is available on video:Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+The rest of coach Bloomgren’s session with the media is available on video:Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.